echarin/tfip-miniproject/README.md

   - The amount you put in the expense will be deducted from its category.
 - Once you have made an expense, feel free to add a comment to it by clicking on the expense in the list of expenses.
 - To review your categories, click on `budget`.
 All categories are displayed.
 - To review your expenses, click on `expenses`.
-A default of `10` expenses, with no limit on the range for the dates.
+This page shows a default of `10` expenses, with no limit on the range for the dates.
   - Feel free to specify how many expenses you'd like in a single page, as well as the range for the date.
   - You can also browse through pages using the arrows at the bottom of the table.
 - The goal is to assign each dollar in your budget's money pool such that the amount left is zero.